naru-jpn/WebPDecodingPerformance/README.md

 ## Details
 CPU usage when displaying continuous WebP images on iOS 17 is around 50-60%.
 However, on iOS 18, CPU usage reaches 100%, causing the application to freeze.

 This problem is probably caused by the decoding process of WebP images on iOS.
-Animated WebP images are converted to UIImage as shown below.
+Animated WebP images are converted to UIImage(SwiftUI.Image) as shown below.

 ```
 // Data